Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 \subsection{The Quasineutral Limit and Kinetic Euler Equations}

-Since plasmas are highly conductive, any developed charges are readily screened; thus, they can be treated as quasineutral.
+Since plasmas are highly conductive, any developed charge imbalances are readily screened; thus, they can be treated as quasineutral at large scales.
 Conversely, quasineutrality is no longer verified at small spatial and time scales.
 The Debye length $\lambda_D$ is the distance over which quasineutrality may break down, and it varies according to the physical characteristics of the plasma.

-The Debye length is usually considerably short compared to the typical observation scale.
+The Debye length is usually considerably short compared to the typical observation scale -- in fact, this property is considered by some authors to be one of the defining characteristics that distinguishes a \emph{plasma} from a more general ionized gas \cite[Chapter 1, Section 1.4]{Chen}.
 Therefore, we can define the parameter $\e := \lambda_D/L$ and consider the limit as $\e$ tends to zero.
 This procedure is known as {\em quasineutral limit}.
 For the ion model, the limit is formally identified by setting $\e = 0$ in system \eqref{eq:vpme}.
 This results in the following equation, known as the \emph{kinetic isothermal Euler} equation (KIsE): \be (KIsE) :=

 \ee